 To cut a long story short, Privalore is no more, and it’s a real pity as it was my favorite Spanish platform.
 It was good while it lasted, and while I do still have some investments that are stuck in the pipeline as the Spanish market has slowed down, I would rate my overall experience with Privalore as very positive.
 If anything, this whole experience hsa shown me that Spain absolutely does not have the best forward thinking authorities and things can change very quickly.
 I will probably hold on the brakes on further investment in Spain after this experience and my diminishing confidence in Housers.

-Over the past two years, I’ve been trying out the Privalore platform in Spain for investing in Spanish property.
+Since 2017 I’ve been trying out the Privalore platform in Spain for investing in Spanish property.
 Two properties that I’ve invested in have already been sold, so it’s a good time to take a look at the performance of these properties and my evaluation of Privalore.

 I like Privalore because they invest their own money in every property and execute quality refurbishments.
-The value created is very obvious and tangible, and therefore the resale price depends much less on speculation and more on the value added by Privalore’s refurbishments.
+The value created is very obvious and tangible, and therefore the resale price depends much less on speculation and more on the value-added by Privalore’s refurbishments.

 Privalore makes sure that all the materials used are friendly to the flat’s inhabitants.
 You can read more about this topic on FriendlyMaterials.com, which is a site of a company based in Spain that focuses on non-toxic building materials.
 It’s not necessarily the company that Privalore uses, but gives you an idea why it’s important to use non-toxic materials in these kinds of refurbishments.